 Studying music as a postgraduate in Sheffield means becoming part of a large international community.
 We offer 4 onsite and 2 distance-learning masters courses across a wide range of disciplines.

 We aim to create a stimulating, intellectual and musical environment, designed to foster original and creative research among its postgraduates.
 We encourage day-to-day contact with peers and staff, thereby building a sense of community.
+You’ll have the freedom to explore the music you are passionate about, becoming a specialist in your chosen area with the support of our expert academic staff.
 This is facilitated by:

 - Holding regular research seminars and postgraduate study days as a forum for intellectual enquiry and debate.